F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab2.rst

 the application team tests came back and some of the tests have failed. the test result came back with the WAF blocking page.

-Task 1 (Secops) - Find which requests were blocked and resolve false-positive
+Task 1 - Find which requests were blocked and resolve false-positive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 log on to the 'DEV' bigip.